Bad Smell At The End Of Period | Clear Causes Explained

 • Pads: Pads trap moisture close to skin; if worn too long without changing, they become breeding grounds for bacteria.

-• Tampons: Tampons absorb flow internally but should be changed every 4-8 hours; leaving them longer increases risk of bacterial growth and odor.
+• Tampons: Tampons absorb flow internally but should be changed every 4-8 hours; leaving them longer increases risk of bacterial growth, odor, and irritation.

 • Menstrual Cups: Cups collect rather than absorb blood; proper cleaning between uses minimizes odor risks.